 Select the folder containing your Excel files and right-click to add it to your Drive.

-Your Excel files are now easily accessible from either inside your Google Drive or straight from Dropbox.
+Your Excel files are now easily accessible online.
 The next step is to create a connection between your Excel file and Google Sheets.

 To do so, click on Connect from inside Sheetgo.